neyob1/ActiveDirectoryLab/Documentation/AD-Lab-Walkthrough.md

 <img width="500" height="400" alt="Screenshot 2026-02-28 212015" src="https://github.com/user-attachments/assets/3adf9ab8-a765-47ba-94c7-2923bb1d7ab3" />

 ### 3. Orginazational Units and Access Control Design

+Overview: The approach of creating orginizational groups and even groups within them allows us to add role-based permissions to an entire group instead of having to modify each user indiviudally promoting efficiency.

 - Created three diffrent Orginazational Units (OUs) reprsenting diffrent departments (Engineering,Management,IT) to reprsent a real work enviornment
 - Designed the OU structure to reflect departmental seperation when it comes to administration access